BroadnetEngineering/PollingApp/README.md

 ### Caveats, etc.

 The requirement of no frameworks slowed me down considerably.
-Had that not been a requirement, I could have done the same work in half the time, and it would have been far more robust.
+Had that not been a requirement, I could have done the same work in half the time, and it would have been far more full-featured.
 This is far from production-ready code.

 * There's no CSFR protection, though it should be pretty resistant to sql injection
 * It's not particularly DRY code.
 * There's no tests
 * There's no validation on the forms.
+* The cookie-based system for preventing multiple votes isn't particularly robust; I had aspirations of building something a little fancier.
+To that end, the DB stores information about the IP address and user agent for each vote, even though it's not getting used for anything.
+Something for future development, I guess.